Personalization of the attendee experience within a larger group setting is on the agenda for this year’s meetings and incentives.

-We spoke with Sonja Soderbom, director of Ovation Australia to glean insights on how her team is facing personalization both creatively and strategically.
-Here’s what she had to say.
+Sonja Soderbom’s team is facing personalization both creatively and strategically.
+Here’s what the director of Ovation Australia had to say:

 How are you helping attendees experience local culture in a way that’s individually meaningful?